Fl4m3Ph03n1x/market_manager/README.md

 - `web_interface` is a Phoenix application that holds all the code for the front-end.
 - `manager` is the core of the application, the entry point for all user requests.
 It talks to the rest of the layers.
 - `auction_house` is the app responsible for understanding and making requests to the given auction house.
 In this case, warframe market.
 - `store` is the persistency layer.
-It saves your data and remembers what is being selled or not.
+It saves your data and remembers what is being sold or not.

 For more information, feel free to read the README file of each application.

 A previous version of MarketManager also had a `cli` application interfacing with `manager`.
 This can still be seen in the `v1` branch, which is being saved for posterity: <https://github.com/Fl4m3Ph03n1x/market_manager/tree/v1>

 Do note that `v1` was the alpha release and is no longer being supported.
-It is still a very good resource for applicatinons with CLI interfaces though.
+It is still a very good resource for applications with CLI interfaces though.